Camilla tests positive for Covid days after Charles contracts virus

 Concern for the Queen’s health mounted after the monarch was in direct contact with eldest son Charles two days before he tested positive.

-Buckingham Palace said on Thursday that the Queen was not displaying any symptoms, but refused to confirm whether she had tested positive or negative, citing medical privacy.
+Buckingham Palace has continued to refuse to confirm whether the Queen had tested positive or negative, citing medical privacy, and saying last week only that she was not displaying any symptoms.

 The 95-year-old spent time with Charles last Tuesday when the prince was carrying out an investiture on her behalf at her Windsor Castle home.